 Manage redirects with Yoast SEO Premium

 Of course you can fix your redirects on the server or use other tools, but, as a user of Yoast SEO Premium, you have the best possible tool to work with redirects at your disposal.
-The redirect manager in Yoast SEO Premium helps you set the correct redirect, and whenever you delete or move a page, Yoast SEO will ask you how to treat it: should it have a 301 or a 410 redirect?
+The redirect manager in Yoast SEO Premium helps you set the correct one, and whenever you delete or move a page, Yoast SEO will ask you how to treat it: should it have a 301 or a 410?
 Or maybe a 451?
-The redirects manager supports 301, 302, 307, 410 and 451 redirects, all in an easy to manage workflow.
+The redirect manager supports 301, 302, 307, 410 and 451 redirects, all in an easy to manage workflow.

 Working with redirects

 Working with redirects is a daily job for many SEOs.
 This article has covered the different options for redirecting pages and shown you how and when to use them.
-But be careful when choosing your redirect!
+But be careful when choosing!
 And don’t 302 your entire site when you’re moving to a new domain because you’ll cause serious problems down the line.
-Think about what you want to accomplish, and then pick the most appropriate redirect method.
+Think about what you want to accomplish, and then pick the most appropriate method.

 Coming up next!

 - Event October 01, 2021 Team Yoast is sponsoring WordCamp US 2021, click through to see if we'll be there, who will be there and more!
 See where you can find us next »